reccanti/emailstack/README.md

 # emailstack

-A stack that helps to create and test HTML emails
+A tech stack that helps to create and test HTML emails

 ## Installation